How We Help

 Noodle & Boo baby shampoo & lotion – The adhesive used in the electrodes to hook babies up to the monitoring machines is messy to remove from a newborn’s delicate head, so their first bath is a big deal!
 Most new parents get to give their baby’s first bath right away, but HIE babies must wait until after the cooling process and an MRI, which can be a week or more.
 We want the experience of a baby’s first bath to be special and comforting for the new parents and baby.
 Noodle & Boo is what we used in the NICU; it is perfect for delicate newborn’s needs and provides just the right scent and comfort for an HIE baby’s first bath.

-Honest Company Hand Sanitizer - Keeping clean is very important when being around a medically vulnerable newborn.
+Honest Company hand sanitizer - Keeping clean is very important when being around a medically vulnerable newborn.
 We loved the scents of the Honest Company hand sanitizer spray and it was much gentler that the standard hospital hand sanitizer.

 Support literature – Hospital staff have much in the way in medical knowledge to dispense, but social and emotional support for the unique HIE experience is outside of their scope.
 In addition to a note from Leah’s Polar Hugs, we will include information on HIE support groups and other resources so parents will know where to look for the support and understanding only another HIE parent can provide.

-Mugs – Days at the NICU can be long and parents can be short on sleep.
+Tumblers – Days at the NICU can be long and parents can be short on sleep.
 We hope that branded Leah’s Polar Hugs mugs will help parents know that someone out there understands what they are going through and is thinking of them while they sip on their coffee, tea, or whatever gets them through on a tough day in the NICU.

 With your help we can turn these packages from an idea into a reality for the families that need them!